TL;DR

 - Key Types:

-- Level Term Assurance: The payout amount remains the same throughout the policy term.
+- Level Term Assurance: The claim payment amount remains the same throughout the policy term.
 Ideal for covering an interest-only mortgage or providing a family income fund.

-- Decreasing Term Assurance: The payout amount reduces over time, broadly in line with a repayment mortgage.
+- Decreasing Term Assurance: The claim payment amount reduces over time, broadly in line with a repayment mortgage.
 This makes it a cheaper option, specifically designed for debt clearance.

-- Whole of Life: This policy guarantees a payout whenever you die, not just within a set term.
+- Whole of Life: This policy may help provide a claim payment whenever you die, not just within a set term.
 It's more expensive and typically used for inheritance tax planning or to cover funeral costs.

 Pillar 2: Critical Illness Cover (CIC)